toast-9/Project/README.md

-Project 1 : Efficiency testing of Linear Regression, Random Forest, Tensorflow with Keras
+# Efficiency testing of Linear Regression, Random Forest, Tensorflow with Keras

-Project 2 : Vanilla Option Pricing and accounting for implied volatility and dividends
+### Comparing the efficiency of Machine Learning Algorithms on Rental Price Prediction